carfirst125/portfolio/NLP Sentiment Analysis for App reviews/readme.md

 Each method having one point.
 With one point more, the more sentence reaches to negative.
 In my demo, the sum of method point is used.
 Following that, each review has 4 values of point [0,1,2,3] with 3 is significant-negative, 2 is slight-negative, 1 is neutral, 0 is non-negative.

 It is noted that the review data need processing before using.
-Processing including removing emoji, correct vietnamese words, stopwords processing, punctuation processing, etc.
+Processing including removing emoji, correct vietnamese words, translate to English, English stopwords processing, etc.

+Step 2: Vectorize data and Model train

+The review after processing including English translation fed into Tf-Idf Vectorizer to get the sentence vector.

+Those embedded vector is used to train with label in step 1 by SGDRegressor.

+The result return is probability of the review.

 #### 2) Topic Modeling